GeneralBots/botbook/src/09-tools/openai-format.md

 ## Limitations

-Current OpenAI format limitations in BotServer:
+Current OpenAI format limitations in botserver:
 - No nested objects in parameters
 - No array parameters
 - No enum constraints